10 Best Idioms for Love to Express Your Heart

 The meaning of this idiom educates us that love can be beautiful, but it can also be painful.
 It works both as a warning before falling in love or during the later stages of love.

-Example: Their relationship had its ups and downs, but they knew that love is a rose with thorns.
+Example: Their relationship had ups and downs, but they knew love was a rose with thorns.

 Love Makes the World Go Round

 This means that love is an important part of life and makes everything better.
-As love sometimes turns out like a breathing habit.
+Love sometimes turns out like a breathing habit.
 So when you are looking for an idiom for love that motivates you to be optimistic, then you should say ‘Love makes the world go round’.

 Example: Without love, life would be dull and meaningless because love makes the world go round.